Travelling around Europe is something that many budding and even seasoned travellers have on their bucket list.

 Read blogs from people who are specialising in vegan travel.
 You can learn from their mistakes, pick up on some incredible tips, and give yourself something helpful to read while eating breakfast or on your commute.

 Hopefully, this European travel guide for vegan foodies has given you a few ideas on where to go and where to eat.
-Leave any of your own advice for vegan travellers below!
+Leave any of your own advice for vegan travelers below!